balancer/code-review/rate-providers/yUSDRateProvider.md

 No additional findings.

 ## Conclusion
-**Summary judgment: UNUSABLE**
+**Summary judgment: USABLE**

-Rate provider is a standard ERC4626RateProvider that relies on totalAssets/totalSupply, but all other contracts in the pipeline are upgradeable and managed by an EOA, such as, the erc4626 asset `yUSD` and the `yield` contract that can directly influence the rate by updating `totalAssets`.
+Rate provider is a standard ERC4626RateProvider that relies on totalAssets/totalSupply.
+All other contracts in the pipeline that are upgradeable and can directly influence the rate are managed by multisigs.